RaymondNimalan/bluebite_qa_assessment/README.md

 Expected Result:

-- Border changes red for age field
+- Form is not submitted

+Test Result: PASSED

-### Test Case 9
+### Test Case 10

 The customer enters the raffle with an invalid email